 UPDATE `cw_options` SET `option_name`=REPLACE(`option_name`,'wp_','cw_') WHERE `option_name` LIKE '%wp_%';

 UPDATE `cw_usermeta` SET `meta_key`=REPLACE(`meta_key`,'wp_','cw_') WHERE `meta_key` LIKE '%wp_%';

 If you don’t want to dive into database stuff and make changes manually, then you can use “Change Table Prefix plugin to make the changes in just 1 step.

 In security perspective, this is not a foolproof method but it will allow you to stop basic attacks and automated scripts that target databases with a wp_ prefix.
-There is always a vulnerability and flaw waiting to be discovered but you can tighten them by following 10 WordPress security issues & how to fix them.
+There is always a vulnerability and flaw waiting to be discovered but you can tighten them by following 10 WordPress security issues & use secure WordPress hosting.

 Make Your WordPress Website 100% Faster.

 Host it now on Cloudways WordPress Hosting Platform.